abcjs-music/obsidian-plugin-abcjs/README.md

 # Obsidian ABC.JS plugin

-This plugin renders music sheets from code blocks using the `abc` language.
+This plugin renders music sheets from code blocks using the `music-abc` language.
 Under the hood it uses [abc.js](https://paulrosen.github.io/abcjs/) and supports everything the library does.

 ## Examples

 ### Simple song

-    ```abc
+    ```music-abc
     X:1
     T:The Legacy Jig
     M:6/8